USF-CS514-Fall18/practice/README.md

 - Strings
 - Github

+The skeleton code for these problems is at the following link: https://github.com/USF-CS514-Fall18/practice/tree/master/src/main
+(see instructions below on getting started).

 ### Overview

 The goal of this set of practice problems is to help you prepare for CS 514.